albertoursino/singularity-notes/README.md

 # Welcome to Singularity Notes! 🌌

-A fully automated blog delivering bite-sized posts on the latest astronomy discoveries—created by AI and driven by cutting-edge research.
-The blog is online at [**singularitynotes.com**](https://singularitynotes.com) and every 2 days there's a new post!
+Singularity Notes is a fully automated blog delivering bite-sized posts on the latest astronomy discoveries, powered by AI.
+The blog is online at [**singularitynotes.com**](https://singularitynotes.com).

 - 🤝 If you want to contribute, please follow the project's [**contribution guide**](contributing.md).